 On May 27th, 2016 my husband and I eloped.
 Three days later, on the last day of our honeymooon in Mexico, we were transported to a small clinic

 where he underwent a life saving splenectomy without blood for 4 hours.
-Since then, he’s also survived: a fatal cancer misdiagnosis, toxic chemotherapy for that fatal cancer, a pulmonary embolism, an open liver biopsy, 104.5 degree fevers, and six additional aggressive chemotherapies for his actual
+Since then, he’s also survived: a fatal cancer misdiagnosis, toxic chemotherapy for that fatal cancer, a pulmonary embolism, an open liver biopsy, an allogeneic stem cell transplant, a week in the ICU, graft vs. host disease, a month of 104.5 degree fevers, six additional aggressive chemotherapies for his actual

 cancer – a cancer with less than 20 cases in medical history – Hepatosplenic T Cell Lymphoma

 , Alpha Beta.
 The worst fraternity ever.
 And this all came after our plane’s second engine failed on our medical flight back to Los Angeles.